Zero Proof Meaning: What does zero-proof mean? Full Beverage Guide

 Where to Find Zero-Proof Options

 Non-alcoholic spirits are now widely available online, in specialty retailers, and in grocery stores.
-Ready-to-drink formats, seltzer-based beverages, and spirit alternatives continue to expand rapidly.
+Ready-to-drink formats, seltzer-based beverages, and spirit alternatives keep expanding.

-Many bars and restaurants now feature dedicated zero-proof sections on their menus.
+Many bars and restaurants now have dedicated zero-proof sections on their menus.
 If you don't see options listed, ask.
-Bartenders increasingly have non-alcoholic spirits behind the bar and can create custom zero-proof cocktails.
+Bartenders increasingly have non-alcoholic spirits behind the bar and can make custom zero-proof cocktails.

 For home bartending, online retailers specializing in non-alcoholic beverages offer the widest selection.
 Many traditional liquor stores now stock zero-proof options as well.